 The ability to join iBOL is open to all nations with the capacity to contribute to our scientific mission.
 In each nation, a member organization is responsible for coordinating iBOL activities.
 Current lead organizations include government agencies, natural history museums, research centers, and universities.

-What does it mean to be a member?
+What does it mean to become a member of the iBOL Consortium?

 Are there membership fees?

-can I still participate if I cannot pay to be a member?
+Can I still participate if I cannot pay to be a member?

 Associate Memberships (no cost) are open to nations making in-kind contributions to sustain their ongoing participation.